 - Priority for use of the rooms is as follows:

-- Faculty and/or departmental activities shall have first priority, regardless of whether a reservation was previously made on the calendar.
-This may include class project demonstrations, code reviews, faculty-student meetings, departmental events, student activities organized or co-sponsored by the department, etc.
+- Faculty and/or program activities shall have first priority, regardless of whether a reservation was previously made on the calendar.
+This may include class project demonstrations, code reviews, faculty-student meetings, program events, student activities organized or co-sponsored by the program, etc.

 - Second priority will be for student academic use and/or CS related student groups (including ACM and ACM-W) when reserved on the room's Google calendar.

 - Third priority will be for individual and/or group use that has not been previously scheduled.

 - Computer Science may restrict card access to the rooms during scheduled events and/or for maintenance purposes.
 Whenever possible, closures for maintenance will be noted on each room’s Google calendar.

 The UWG Wireless Network provides wireless network access from many areas on campus.
 All CS labs and office areas are covered by UWG Wireless.